Major do NOT:

 - Do not lock in on 30-year fixed-rate financing with a full 20% down.
 You may finally choose this old standard, but consider all options.

 - Do not close on a new home until it’s finished, i.e., completely move-in ready.
 For a new home, careful negotiation is required on this point.
-Standard builder contracts are very rigid and mandatory on this issue.
+Builders tend to be very strict about contract compliance.
+Do not accept as a closing condition anything other than total completion of construction of all aspects of the delivered the property.

 New Home Purchase.